-Drizzle a good glug of olive oil into a saucepan on medium heat and add the red onion.
-Cook until really soft, 7 mins.
+Heat a drizzle of oil in a large saucepan on medium heat and add the red onion.
+Season with salt and cook, stirring occasionally, until really soft, 5-7 mins.
 Add the balsamic vinegar, pop a lid on and turn the heat down to low.
-Cook until nicely caramelised, stirring occasionally, 8-10 mins.
-Transfer to a bowl and set aside.
-Wipe out the pan.
+Cook until caramelised, stirring occasionally, 3-4 mins.
+Once cooked, stir in the garlic and cook for 1 minute.

-While the spinach wilts, put the (now empty) pan you used for the onions on medium heat and add a drizzle of oil.
+While the spinach wilts, put a frying pan on medium heat and add a drizzle of oil.
 Once the oil is hot, lay in the halloumi slices.
-Cook for 3 mins on each side until golden.
-Remove the pan from the heat.
+Fry until golden, 3-4 mins on each side, then remove the pan from the heat.